GLOBAL MARKETS-Asian shares trim weekly losses, dollar steady near 20-year highs

 By Andrew Galbraith

-SHANGHAI, May 13 (Reuters) - Asian shares trimmed losses on Friday after a volatile session for U.S. equities, while the dollar hovered near 20-year highs as investors continued to digest worries about persistently high inflation and tightening central bank policy.
+SHANGHAI, May 13 (Reuters) - Asian shares bounced on Friday, but were set for a second straight weekly loss and remained near June 2020 lows, while the dollar hovered near 20-year highs as investors digested worries about strong inflation and tightening central bank policy.

 Those concerns ultimately overcame hopes on Wall Street that high inflation might be peaking, pushing the S&P 500 close to confirming a bear market on Thursday, at nearly 20% off its January all-time high. .N

-But after sharp losses a day earlier, Asian shares bounced higher on Friday morning.
+After sharp losses a day earlier, Asian shares rallied on Friday.
+European equities were also set for a firmer open, with pan-region Euro Stoxx 50 futures STXEc1 up 1.08%, German DAX futures FDXc1 up 0.93% and FTSE futures FFIc1 gaining 0.98%.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up 1.5% from Thursday's 22-month closing low, trimming its losses for the week to around 3%.
+In afternoon trade, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS was up around 1.8% from Thursday's 22-month closing low, trimming its losses for the week to less than 3%.

 "We had some pretty big moves yesterday, and when you see those big moves it's only natural to get some retracement, especially since it's Friday heading into the weekend.
 There's not really a new narrative that's come through, " said Matt Simpson, senior market analyst at City Index.